Disney dreams

 I am disappointed to admit that growing up I had “Disney-colored” glasses through which I viewed the world.
 I did my best to play by the rules, make my parents proud, and follow the script that dictated how I would eventually meet my Prince Charming and live happily ever after.

-Thankfully, in addition to this “Disney” view of my future, I also had a desire to educate myself and had a mother with a strong, intelligent and independent personality as one of my greatest supporters and confidants.
+Thankfully, in addition to this “Disney” view of my future, I also had the desire to educate myself, and I had a mother with a strong, intelligent, and independent personality as one of my greatest supporters and confidants.
 These gifts would eventually become the armor with which I would protect and ultimately save myself.
-Ironically, the person I needed saving from was the same person who I thought was my Prince Charming.
+Ironically, the thing I ended up needing saving from was my marriage and the guy I thought was my Prince Charming.

-We are taught so many things as children, but the most important thing, which is learning how to honor our own voice and desires, is often misguided or missed altogether.
-Those of us who do finally wake-up have an important question to ask.
+We are taught so many things as children, but the most important thing, which is learning how to honor our voices and desires, is often misguided or missed altogether.
+Those of us who do finally wake up have an important question to ask ourselves that can be hard to answer, especially if you've been living on autopilot.
 In the timeless words of Mary Oliver, “Tell me, what is it you plan to do with your one wild and precious life?”